zainabdnaya/ft_service_42/README.md

 ## sneak peek :monocle_face:  :
      > Docker Kebernetes + load balancer + dockerfile +Nginx + worldpress + phpMyadmin + FTPS + Minikube
-  -what is Docher :thought_balloon:
+  - what is Docher :thought_balloon:
-→Docker is software that allows users to run lightweight virtual machines.
+<br> →Docker is software that allows users to run lightweight virtual machines.
 You can build Docker "containers" with a Dockerfile.
 A container is a single lightweight virtual machine running an os, with its own memory space and storage.
 It is created on an image, which is a template with preconfigured software.
 A container differs from a virtual machine because it uses the same kernel as the host computer, whereas a virtual machine has its own kernel.
 Containers are faster and lighter

 * *Ressources **